nerdynick/nerdynick.github.io/content/post/2024/03/20-HomeAssistant-Kubernetes-Unrecognized-Name-Issue.md

 In the above-mentioned StackOverflow question, the user noted that if he added the final `.`, ex `https://example.com` vs `https://example.com.`, to the addresses would actually allow the connection to work as expected.
 This led me to test with some simple `CURL` commands to see if I was facing the same issue, see below for those simple tests.
 Now that I had verified that I was getting the same issue, I could move on to the fix.

+> [!NOTE]
+> Update/Edit: Awhile after working through this issue, I ultimately did eventually find the culprit for the whole thing.
+> I had configured DHCP with search domains.
+I found the root issue while attempting to setup another smaller K3s cluster.
+> In Unifi, this is simple called the "Domain Name" within the Network Configuration.
+> Providing no value here, ultimately did resolve the issue.

 ### Verifying the Issue